 Length: 125 minutes / 2.08 hours

 In Philadelphia, Andrew Beckett (Tom Hanks) has just been fired from his law firm because he failed to come through on a big case.
-When the situation is dissected, it is revealed that the reason that Andrew might have dropped the ball was due to the fact that his homosexual lifestyle has given him AIDS.
+When the situation is dissected, it is revealed that the reason that Andrew might have dropped the ball was that his homosexual lifestyle has given him AIDS.
 Suddenly, a simple firing becomes a discrimination suit against the law firm, for which Andrew enlists the assistance of Joe Miller (Denzel Washington).
 As the trial progresses and Andrew’s AIDS gets worse, the audience learns that a lot of misunderstanding can lead to a lot of bad decisions . . . as well as some good chances to learn something new.

 Length: 140 minutes / 2.33 hours